 7. Create Keyword Specific Website Pages

-The search engines award higher rankings to websites that offer a relevant, user-friendly experience to visitors.
+Search engines award higher rankings to websites that offer a variety of valuable content and a user-friendly experience to visitors.
 The more relevant content your site has about a topic the higher you’ll rank for two reasons:

 8. Track Your Keyword Rankings

-Off-site SEO, or off-page SEO, is the practice of optimizing your online presence on websites other than your own.
-For example, as a lawyer, you have profiles on your local state Bar Association website, Avvo, Justia, and Super Lawyers.
-(If you don’t, we highly recommend that you do).
+Off-site SEO, or off-page SEO, is the practice of optimizing your online presence on websites other than your own (this includes “backlinks”).
+For example, as a lawyer, you should have profiles on your local state Bar Association website, Avvo, Justia, and Super Lawyers.